 Select a Clean, Cool, Dark, and Dry Space

-Your storage area must be all 4 of these in order to protect your clothing.
+The area where you are storing clothing must be clean, cool, dark, and dry to protect your clothing.
 Clean any area thoroughly before storing.
 Choose a place that is not likely to be exposed to heat.
 Avoid areas near heating sources.
 A dark place will prevent fading and keep the area and clothing cool.
 Make sure the storage area is dry because wetness will attract mildew and insects.

 Check on Your Storage